pingcap/docs/tiproxy/tiproxy-configuration.md

 Server TLS Object:

-+ Requires to set `cert`/`key` or `auto-certs` (generate a temporary cert, mostly for testing).
++ You must set either `cert`/`key` or `auto-certs`(to generate a temporary certificate, mainly for testing purposes).
-+ Optionally, non-empty `ca` will enable server-side client verification.
-Client must provide their certs.
-Or if `skip-ca` is true with a non-empty `ca`, server will only verify client certs if it actively provide one.
++ Optionally, if `ca` is not empty, it enables server-side client verification.
+The client must provide their certificates.
+Alternatively, if both `skip-ca` is true and `ca` is not empty, the server will only verify client certificates if they actively provide one.

 #### `cluster-tls`